Great Moulton: Chapel

-A chapel originally found in Great Moulton was donated to the Museum of East Anglican Life and is a 'tin tabernacle' which is common in the area.
+A chapel originally found in Great Moulton was donated to the Museum of East Anglian Life and is a "tin tabernacle", which is common in the area.
 It was built in the 1890s and cost the equivalent of £20,000 in today's money.
 The community built a new chapel in the 1990s which is why the previous was donated.

 Transport

 The village is served by the 1 bus route between Diss and Norwich, which has four stops within the parish.
 The nearest train station is Spooner Row which is 7.42 miles away, and also has Norwich and Brundall train stations within 20 miles of the chapel.

-Car ownership is relatively high, as only 19 households in 2011 did not own 1 or more car or van, and there are 585 cars or vans in the area.
+Car ownership is relatively high, as only nineteen households in 2011 did not own one or more car or van, and there are 585 cars or vans in the area.

 Statistics

 Occupations

 In 1881 just over 60 men were involved with agriculture, which was the largest occupation at the time.
 Many of the workers were employed as an agricultural labourer, farm servant or cottager.
 The next most popular job for men was work in houses, furniture or decorations, with 8 male workers employed in this profession.
 Most of the women during 1881 were not in specific occupations, although 12 women were employed in domestic offices or services, with the next most popular job for females being work in professional occupations and their direct subordinates, with 3 women and one male employed.

-Comparatively in 2011 of the 402 residents employed in Great Moulton only 10 males were working in the agricultural sector, and 48 men were employed in construction, which had the highest number of male employees.
+Comparatively, in 2011, of the 402 residents employed in Great Moulton only ten males were working in the agricultural sector, and 48 men were employed in construction, which had the highest number of male employees.
 Over 50 women were employed in administrative and secretarial occupations, and 16 women were employed as managers, directors and senior officials.
 Overall the most common job is work in wholesale and retail trade; repair of motor vehicles and motor cycles which had 65 employees.